-

 The Wall Street Journal: Republicans Want to Kill Tax-Reporting Rule for Some Crypto Trades

-Prof. Omri Marian was quoted in The Washington Post, noting that while many crypto investors with gains fail to comply with tax rules — often not out of intent to evade — repealing regulations could drive even more bad actors into the crypto space to avoid taxes.
+Prof. Omri Marian was quoted in The Wall Street Journal noting that while many crypto investors with gains fail to comply with tax rules — often not out of intent to evade — repealing regulations could drive even more bad actors into the crypto space to avoid taxes.

 -